lemlac/mulem/docs/reference.md

 5. __Bracket Expressions:__ anything in parentheses `()`, square brackets `[]`, or curly braces `{}`; *note: the term __bracket__ means any of these characters `()[]{}`, and the term __square bracket__ means just these characters `[]`*
 6. __Whitespace:__ spaces, tabs `\t`, new lines `\n`/`\r`, etc.

 Whitespace is significant. **Indentation** is used to mark when blocks start and end.
-Indentation can be any whitespace character except for new-lines.
-Inside any block, expressions should start with the same indentation through out.
+Indentation can be any whitespace character except for new lines.
+Inside any block, expressions should start with the same indentation throughout.
 This includes the number and value of indentations.
 You could mix tabs and spaces, but each subsequent expression in a block must have the same number of tabs and spaces and in the same order.
 It's recommended to use **4 spaces** per indentation, adding 4 more for each block.

-A single new-lines can be either Carriage Return (`\r`), Line Feed (`\n`), or both (`\r\n`).
-A new-line marks the end of an expression *unless the line contains an open bracket or quotation mark.* When you wrap a single expression in parentheses, this is called *expression splitting.*
+A single new lines can be either Carriage Return (`\r`), Line Feed (`\n`), or both (`\r\n`).
+A new line marks the end of an expression *unless the line contains an open bracket or quotation mark.* When you wrap a single expression in parentheses, this is called *expression splitting.*

 Examples: